life-itself/community/content/about.md

 ### Research

-Life Itself Labs is a think-tank and consultancy specialising in designing economic and governance systems to support social transformation, and delivering strategic insights into complex and unorthodox topics.
-Read more about [Life Itself Labs](https://labs.lifeitself.org/).
+Life Itself Research is a research collective specialising in exploring paths to awakening.
+Read more about [Life Itself Research](https://lifeitself.org/research).

 ### Possibility Now